 The Dutch are a nation of coffee lovers and its residents are the second largest consumers in the world.
 Some coffee-shops even roast their own beans which makes it a great place to buy a decent cup of coffee.
 They also serve some of the best hot chocolates around!

-Ladies of all persuasion, scantily dressed in red-fringed window parlours, ready to please you for a price ... but before you judge, bear in mind that the sex industry is a legal business and as taxpayers, the government ensures that all prostitutes are able to access medical care and standards are monitored, the workers even have their own union and plenty of police protection.
+Ladies of all persuasion, scantily dressed in red-fringed window parlours, ready to please you for a price.
+But before you judge, bear in mind that the sex industry is a legal business.
+As taxpayers, the government ensures that all prostitutes are able to access medical care, standards are monitored, the workers even have their own union and plenty of police protection.

 The wall of confessions and list of items people have left behind will undoubtedly make you smile.
 Overall, this is a thought-provoking and educational place to visit that could change your mind about how you view the trade.

 For the adventurous and open-minded, why not check out one of the many sex-shops which cater for every whim!
-Maybe a live-sex show is something you are fascinated with but haven’t felt comfortable visiting one before but now you are on holiday …. go with the flow, if you don’t like it you can always walk out!
-But one word of advice, if you are seductively offered to take a bite of a banana, don’t make it a large one, a nibble will suffice otherwise you could ruin someone’s act!
+Maybe a live-sex show is something you are fascinated with but haven’t felt comfortable visiting one until now.
+You are on holiday …. go with the flow, if you don’t like it you can always walk out!
+One word of advice, if you are seductively offered to take a bite of a banana, don’t make it a large one, a nibble will suffice otherwise you could ruin someone’s act!

-I hope this blog has given you plenty of food for thought and you now feel you can go to Amsterdam and soak up plenty of culture, without having to see something you aren’t comfortable with!
+I hope this blog has given you plenty of food for thought, and you feel you can go to Amsterdam and soak up plenty of culture, without having to see something you aren’t comfortable with!

 We don’t know anyone who has visited who hasn’t been totally wooed by its charm.
-You won’t find many cities such as this with so much diversity and for that reason alone I definitely feel you should visit.
+You won’t find many cities such as this with as much diversity, and for that reason alone I definitely feel you should visit.
 I hope you now believe there is more to this picturesque, cultural haven than just the pre-conceived ideas most people have!